RCK777-BALL/WorkPro4/README.md

 > - `planner@demo.com / Password123`
 > - `tech@demo.com / Password123`

 The backend reads its MongoDB connection string from the `DATABASE_URL` value in `backend/.env`.
-Copying the example file seeds it with a local development URL (`mongodb://localhost:27017/workpro_dev`); update this value if you need to target a different MongoDB deployment or credentials.
+Copying the example file seeds it with a local development URL (`mongodb://localhost:27017/workpro4?replicaSet=rs0`); update this value if you need to target a different MongoDB deployment, credentials, or replica set name.

+> Not using Docker?
+Ensure your local MongoDB runs with replica sets enabled: start `mongod` with `--replSet rs0` (and a bind address that matches your environment), then run `mongosh --eval 'rs.initiate({ _id: "rs0", members: [{ _id: 0, host: "localhost:27017" }] })'` once to initialize.
+Update `DATABASE_URL` so the `replicaSet` parameter matches your configuration.

 4. **Start development servers:**
 ```bash